juliushaertl/nextcloud-docker-dev/README.md

 [Documentation](https://juliushaertl.github.io/nextcloud-docker-dev/) | [Nextcloud Developer Portal](https://nextcloud.com/developer/)

-Nextcloud's development environment using docker-compose providing a large variety of services for Nextcloud server and app development and testing.
+Nextcloud's development environment using Docker Compose providing a large variety of services for Nextcloud server and app development and testing.

 ⚠ **DO NOT USE THIS IN PRODUCTION** Various settings in this setup are considered insecure and default passwords and secrets are used all over the place